-Internal Control over Financial Reporting
+Internal Control Over Financial Reporting

-In planning and performing our audit of the financial statement as of September 30, 2018, we considered the NRCS's internal control over financial reporting (internal control) to determine the audit procedures that are appropriate in the circumstances for the purpose of expressing our opinion on the financial statement, but not for the purpose of expressing an opinion on the effectiveness of the NRCS's internal control.
-Accordingly, we do not express an opinion on the effectiveness of the NRCS's internal control.
+In planning and performing our audit of the consolidated financial statement as of September 30, 2017, we considered NRCS' internal control over financial reporting (internal control) to determine the audit procedures that are appropriate in the circumstances for the purpose of expressing our opinion on the consolidated financial statement, but not for the purpose of expressing an opinion on the effectiveness of NRCS' internal control.
+Accordingly, we do not express an opinion on the effectiveness of NRCS' internal control.
 We did not test all internal controls relevant to operating objectives as broadly defined by the Federal Managers' Financial Integrity Act of 1982.

 Our consideration of internal control was for the limited purpose described in the preceding paragraph and was not designed to identify all deficiencies in internal control that might be material weaknesses or significant deficiencies and therefore, material weaknesses or significant deficiencies may exist that have not been identified.
-However, as described in Exhibit I, we did identify certain deficiencies in internal control that we consider to be material weaknesses.
-The status of prior year material weaknesses is described in Exhibit III.
+However, as described in Exhibit I, we identified certain deficiencies in internal control that we consider to be material weaknesses.

 A deficiency in internal control exists when the design or operation of a control does not allow management or employees, in the normal course of performing their assigned functions, to prevent, or detect and correct, misstatements on a timely basis.
-A material weakness is a deficiency, or a combination of deficiencies, in internal control, such that there is a reasonable possibility that a material misstatement of the entity's financial statements will not be prevented, or detected and corrected, on a timely basis.
+A material weakness is a deficiency, or a combination of deficiencies, in internal control such that there is a reasonable possibility that a material misstatement of the entity's financial statements will not be prevented, or detected and corrected, on a timely basis.
 A significant deficiency is a deficiency, or a combination of deficiencies, in internal control that is less severe than a material weakness, yet important enough to merit attention by those charged with governance.
 We consider the deficiencies described in Exhibit I to be material weaknesses.